phaustin/a301_eoas/_sources/notebooks/week3/zoom_landsat.md

 print(f"orig ul corner x,y (km)={full_ul_xy*1.e-3}")
 ```

+(sec:slice)=
+## Slice the array

-## make our subscene 400 pixels wide and 600 pixels tall, using UBC as a reference point
+Make our subscene 400 pixels wide and 600 pixels tall, using UBC as a reference point.
 We need to find the right rows and columns on the image to save for the subscene.
 Do this by working outward from UBC by a certain number of pixels in each direction, using the inverse of the full_affine transform to go from x,y to col,row

 ```{code-cell} ipython3